grounds/grounds-exec/README.md

 e.g. To pull latest Ruby image:

     docker pull grounds/exec-ruby:latest

-**`REPOSITORY` and `TAG` can be changed for convenience, however we strongly recommend to use our official images with the latest tag incremental version.**

 > Warning: `latest` tag on the Docker hub matches the master branch of [grounds-images](http://github.com/grounds/grounds-images).